-Continuous attendance is defined as attendance in at least one or more semesters at Crafton Hills College with a break of less than one year.
+Continuous attendance is defined as attendance in at least one semester(s) at Crafton Hills College with a break of less than one year.
 Students in continuous attendance at Crafton Hills College may choose to meet either the graduation requirements in effect at the time they first attended the college or those in effect at the time they graduate.